Notify me

 Watch Aesthetics Breaking Free From Former Limitations

-Arising partially out of are movements like the Bauhaus and the Arts and Crafts movement, art jewelry is more of an ongoing broadening of possibilities than a specific art movement.
-From the beginning it has transcended the narrow accepted possibilities inherent in fine jewelry, being open to a much wider range of materials, forms, and textures.
+Arising partially out of are movements like the Bauhaus and the Arts and Crafts movement, art jewellery is more of an ongoing broadening of possibilities than a specific art movement.
+From the beginning it has transcended the narrow accepted possibilities inherent in fine jewellery, being open to a much wider range of materials, forms, and textures.

-This radical broadening of acceptable possibilities has had a significant affect on the more creative and innovative end of watchmaking, such as watches featuring wood or ordinary stone, or the unpolished surfaces, whether the relationship between the new timepiece design options, and the concept of art jewelry, is understood or not.
+This radical broadening of acceptable possibilities has had a significant affect on the more creative and innovative end of watchmaking, such as watches featuring wood or ordinary stone (rather than gemstones), or the unpolished surfaces, whether the relationship between the new timepiece design options, and the concept of art jewellery, is understood or not.

 Examples include the proudly displayed 3D printed surfaces on Holthinriches watches: